wp-plugins/xili-sifr3-active/readme.txt

 == Description ==

-xili-sIFR3-active activate the modules of sIFR3 in your current theme and detect the specific configurations for sIFR3 in your theme.
+xili-sIFR3-active activate the modules of sIFR3 in your current theme to display smart fonts and texts and detect the specific configurations for sIFR3 in your theme.

 **prerequisite**
 This first version is for "themes" designer and developer with knowledges